 While the blooms are short-lived, they make a dramatic impact when they do bloom.
 Baptisia come in purples, whites, yellows, and pinks, along with bicolored forms.
 Baptisia has a shrubby habit so can function as a shrub or a large perennial in landscape design when it’s finished flowering.
 This is another gem that should be utilized more.

 The above listed are my favorites for spring flower and interest.
 That’s not to say there aren’t other fantastic ones!
 Three more come to mind, and probably ones you’re familiar with.

-Lungwort (Pulmonaria sp.), like Hosta and Heuchera, is both a foliage plant and flowering plant.
+Like Hosta and Heuchera, Lungwort is both a foliage plant and flowering plant.
 Small attractive blue, purple, or pink flowers bloom from March to May depending on the cultivated variety and the season.
 Foliage is green and speckled with light green to grey patches throughout the leaves.
 This plant is shade happy and deer resistant!
 Don’t let the name gross you out – “wort” is Latin for plant!

 Who doesn’t admire the flowers of a bleeding heart?
 This shrubby perennial swiftly grows to 3 feet high and wide or so, and flowers in between April and May.
 Bleeding hearts dislike heat, and as an ephemeral plant, usually go dormant by mid-summer.
 Don’t let the dainty appearance fool you, this plant is a tough one.
 Pair old-fashioned bleeding hearts with other plants in the garden so the area won’t be bare when it resumes dormancy.